topliceanu/alexandrutopliceanu.ro/content/post/scheduling-in-kubernetes.md

 In this post, I will go through the implementation of the default scheduler in Kubernetes (k8s).
-Although, k8s has a large set of features, tending towards a full-blown PaaS, at it’s core, k8s is a cluster scheduler, that is to say, it schedules work (pods) onto computing resources (nodes).
+Although k8s has a large set of features, tending towards a full-blown PaaS, at it’s core, k8s is a cluster scheduler, that is to say, it schedules work (pods) onto computing resources (nodes).

 ## The genericScheduler

-K8s has different mechanisms to control pod scheduling: node and pod affinity and anti-affinity taints and tolerations and it also has support for custom schedulers.
+K8s has different mechanisms to control pod scheduling: node/pod affinity/anti-affinity, taints, tolerations and it also has support for custom schedulers.
 I will look at how all these options factor into the default scheduling process.

 The core abstraction for the scheduler in k8s is called `genericScheduler`.
 If you clone [github.com/kubernetes/kubernetes](github.com/kubernetes/kubernetes)